From BR Bullpen

 Bob Addy was a tough but lovable eccentric who is said to have invented the slide in 1866.
 Later, he played in the first professional league, the National Association, from 1871 to 1875, and then in the early National League, from 1876 to 1877.

-Addy was born in Port Hope, ON, in 1842, then moved at a young age to Rochester, NY, in the same state where Alexander Cartwright in 1846 conceived the concept that we recognize as baseball.
-Addy supposedly invented the slide in 1866 with the Rockford Forest City Baseball Club, before any leagues had been invented, and before the Cincinnati Red Stockings embarked on their professional barnstorming tours in 1869-70.
+Addy was born in Port Hope, ON, in 1842, then moved at a young age to Rochester, NY.
+Addy supposedly invented the slide in 1866 with the Rockford Forest City Baseball Club, before any leagues had been invented, and before the Cincinnati Red Stockings embarked on their professional barnstorming tours in 1869 and 1870.
 His invention would have occurred in an amateur game, although at a time when some players were actually paid money under the table.
 Addy was 21 at the time he first slid.

 There is no readily available information as to whether Addy had fought in the Civil War, but it seems likely that he did so.
 If he did, he might well have taught the game to, or learned it from, other soldiers, since baseball was spreading in popularity at the time and was known to have been played by soldiers when they weren't fighting.